thisisnsh/aithing/README.md

 Missing Features
 - No History
-- No Black list apps
+- No Black Box (Area that will not be captured by the AI)
 - No Screen recording / audio
 - No CMD+- to change font size
 - No Google MCP
 - No Theme Change

 Saturday
-- Screen capture and send
+- Screen send
+- Highlight /this
+- Create Settings
     - Bring Your Own Claude Key
     - Claude MCP Style
     - OAuth Claude MCP Style
+- Login Firebase
+- Get API from Firebase
+- Remove accessiblity permission

+- Fix tab open animation.
+Not opening from top but from center
+- Fix tab closure
+- Fix already image search bug

 Sunday
 - Elicitation